 - Lutron Serena Remote Controlled Shades ($474) — Great motorized shades with plenty of features and flexibility.

 You can use countless combinations to create the smart home of your dreams.
 Because it’s based on your preferences, we can’t say which one is the best with absolute certainty.

 However, the products from our list are all tested and validated by satisfied customers, so it wouldn’t be a mistake to combine the items from our list to build the best custom smart homes.

 As you can see, choosing items for your smart home is not nearly as overwhelming as it seems.
 Now that it’s clear how to build smart homes, the only challenge arises from choosing the appropriate elements and making them work together effectively.

 Over time, devices and systems are becoming more impressive than ever.
 For example, the features of the best smart home devices in 2019 have come a long way to what they offer now.

 Not only do these devices provide a sense of convenience, but they can also tackle more serious tasks, like monitoring your house when you’re out of town and lowering utility costs.

 Whatever your reason is for wanting a smart home, there is something for everyone.
-For most, the driving force behind building a smart home is the potential to save energy and money while knowing that your family is protected.
+For most, the driving force behind building a smart home is the potential to save energy and money while knowing that your family’s protection is in place.